cloudfoundry/php-buildpack/README.md

 ## 30 Second Tutorial

 Getting started with the build pack is easy.
-With the cf command line utility installed, open a shell, change directories to the root of your PHP files and push your application.
+With the cf command line utility installed, open a shell, change directories to the root of your PHP files and push your application using the argument `-b https://github.com/dmikusa-pivotal/cf-php-build-pack.git`.

 Example: